apache/hudi/website/docs/faq.md

 Note that currently the reading realtime view natively out of the Spark datasource is not supported.
 Please use the Hive path below
 ```

-if Hive Sync is enabled in the [deltastreamer](https://github.com/apache/hudi/blob/d3edac4612bde2fa9deca9536801dbc48961fb95/docker/demo/sparksql-incremental.commands#L50) tool or [datasource](https://hudi.apache.org/docs/configurations#hoodiedatasourcehive_syncenable), the dataset is available in Hive as a couple of tables, that can now be read using HiveQL, Presto or SparkSQL.
+if Hive Sync is enabled in the [Hudi Streamer](https://github.com/apache/hudi/blob/d3edac4612bde2fa9deca9536801dbc48961fb95/docker/demo/sparksql-incremental.commands#L50) tool or [datasource](https://hudi.apache.org/docs/configurations#hoodiedatasourcehive_syncenable), the dataset is available in Hive as a couple of tables, that can now be read using HiveQL, Presto or SparkSQL.
 See [here](https://hudi.apache.org/docs/querying_data/) for more.

 ### How does Hudi handle duplicate record keys in an input?

 When issuing an `upsert` operation on a dataset and the batch of records provided contains multiple entries for a given key, then all of them are reduced into a single final value by repeatedly calling payload class's [preCombine()](https://github.com/apache/hudi/blob/d3edac4612bde2fa9deca9536801dbc48961fb95/hudi-common/src/main/java/org/apache/hudi/common/model/HoodieRecordPayload.java#L40) method .
 By default, we pick the record with the greatest value (determined by calling .compareTo()) giving latest-write-wins style semantics.
 [This FAQ entry](https://hudi.apache.org/learn/faq#can-i-implement-my-own-logic-for-how-input-records-are-merged-with-record-on-storage) shows the interface for HoodieRecordPayload if you are interested.

 For an insert or bulk_insert operation, no such pre-combining is performed.
 Thus, if your input contains duplicates, the dataset would also contain duplicates.
-If you don't want duplicate records either issue an upsert or consider specifying option to de-duplicate input in either [datasource](https://hudi.apache.org/docs/configurations#hoodiedatasourcewriteinsertdropduplicates) or [deltastreamer](https://github.com/apache/hudi/blob/d3edac4612bde2fa9deca9536801dbc48961fb95/hudi-utilities/src/main/java/org/apache/hudi/utilities/deltastreamer/HoodieDeltaStreamer.java#L229).
+If you don't want duplicate records either issue an upsert or consider specifying option to de-duplicate input in either [datasource](https://hudi.apache.org/docs/configurations#hoodiedatasourcewriteinsertdropduplicates) or [Hudi Streamer](https://github.com/apache/hudi/blob/d3edac4612bde2fa9deca9536801dbc48961fb95/hudi-utilities/src/main/java/org/apache/hudi/utilities/streamer/HoodieStreamer.java#L229).

 ### Can I implement my own logic for how input records are merged with record on storage?